jwarz/data-scientists-tools/introduction_to_r/readme.md

     ##  $ am  : num  1 1 1 0 0 0 0 0 0 0 ...
     ##  $ gear: num  4 4 4 3 3 3 3 4 4 4 ...
     ##  $ carb: num  4 4 1 1 2 1 4 2 2 4 ...

+Nice work!
+You can find lots of information by viewing the `str()` of a dataset.
+Continue to the next exercise.

 ## Creating a data frame